dlamarca1/project4-Meeting-Room/README.md

-# Dio live Coding: Creating a meeting room manager with Java and Angular
+# Dio Live Coding: Creating a meeting room manager with Java and Angular

 During this class we learned how to produce a full-stack project using: